26and2Dialogue/26and2dialogue/index.md

 This is an experiment in proposing a dialogue and getting feedback from teachers and students around the world.
 {: .fs-6 .fw-300 }

+{: .warning }
+> This web site should not be showing up on search engines.
+At this stage it is only a temporary proof of concept for team members to share.
+There are potential copyright issues with some of the dialogue here.
+Do not disseminate this link.

 [Download it Now](26and2dialogue.zip){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [View it on GitHub][26&2 Dialogue repo]{: .btn .fs-5 .mb-4 .mb-md-0 }